 The camera records continuously to local network attached storage and can be held for up to 90 days.
 There is also the option for important footage to be saved securely in our cloud-based storage vault until you decide to delete it, giving you full control over how long you keep evidence.
 Your evidence is stored as a verified time and date stamped video providing you with the confidence and tools to investigate precisely into what happened, when it happened and who actioned it.

 For serious crimes involving ATM’s, it is important that incriminating footage can be stored to identify repeat incidents over longer periods of time such as suspicious high-value withdrawals from the same card over multiple ATM locations.

 Case 4: Sharing footage and problem resolution

-Since 2018 there have been stricter rules on sharing CCTV footage taken in the workplace due to GPDR regulations.
+Since 2018 there have been stricter rules on sharing CCTV footage taken in the workplace due to GPDR (General Data Protection Regulation).
 Recorded footage should have its access restricted to make sure information is secure and, where necessary, encrypted to protect the rights of those recorded.
-Therefore, there is no worries about raising ethical concerns when your footage needs to be shared with relevant parties to resolve your dispute.
+Therefore, there are no concerns regarding ethics when your footage needs to be shared with relevant parties to resolve your dispute.

 How Morphean solves it

 On the platform, it is easy to cut your footage to the right moment and create a file which can be shared with whom it concerns.
 Give your customer an unmatched quick and transparent customer experience by sharing the time and dated footage of their order being picked and packed.
 Or in cases of crimes, it is easy to send evidence to the right authorities for the crime to be investigated further.
 It will be sent in an encrypted password-protected file which can be used safely to access the footage without exposing confidential data ensuring you will not have to worry about GDPR regulation.